k8mil/indigo/_posts/2017-12-08-coremotion-pedometer-swift.md

 CoreMotion is a powerful framework and besides a pedometer it allows you to work with a plenty useful data from accelerometer and gyroscope as well
 You can find an example project at [Github repository](https://github.com/bright/Pedometer-Swift)

-Hope you like the post, feel free to share and comment.
+Hope you like the post, feel free to share.

+This post was primarly posted on my company [blog](https://brightinventions.pl/blog/coremotion-pedometer-swift/)